copilot-extensions/rag-extension/README.md

 # Retrieval Augmented Generation Extensions Sample

-> [!NOTE]
-> Copilot Extensions are in public beta and may be subject to change.

 ## Description
 This project is a Go application that demonstrates how to use retrieval augmented generation in an agent-based GitHub Copilot Extension.